 Back to the future

-Don’t beat yourself up about why you have stopped cycling or have failed to train in the past few months or years.
+Don’t beat yourself up about why you stopped cycling or failed to train in the past few months or years.
 The future is what’s important, not the past.
 So make sure your focus is purely on looking ahead.

 Time for new goals

-Follow a strict regime
+Follow a strict regime.

-Socialise: join your old club
+Socialize: Join your old club

 Go for it